New Pulp Pastiche Review

 After reviewing Will Murray‘s first collection of new Sherlock Holmes stories, I now review his second.

 The Wild Adventures of Sherlock Holmes, Vol. 2Pulp historian and author Will Murray has been doing new stories with Doc Savage, The Spider, Tarzan, and other pulp characters.
-His first Holmes collection came out in 2020 from Altus Press, and this one came out in 2023 but from Will’s own Odyssey Press imprint.
+His first Holmes collection came out in 2020 from Altus Press, and this one came out in 2023 but from Will’s own Odyssey Publications imprint.

 Like the previous one, we get a nice cover this time by Gary Carbon, with Joe DeVito‘s cover from the first volume appearing on the back, and another map of story locations by Jason Eckardt.